Scenius

 Level / Experience: Advanced

 Discover new ways of playing by tapping into the wisdom of the room.
 We’ll boil improvisation down to the basics, listening and reacting, and explore how they can help us come up with ideas collectively.
 We’ll work with longer scenes and performance pieces so you explore how collective creativity works.
-Scenius is designed for players who have taken Make a Scene.

-Term 3 Beginning Thursday 6th August!
+Term 3 Begins Thursday 6th August!

 When: 6 August to 24 September 2026 (8 weeks)